bhuwanb23/TimeDrop/docs/general.md

-# add environment variables documentation
+# add setup and installation guide

-Documentation for add environment variables documentation.
+Documentation for add setup and installation guide.

 ## Overview

-This document covers the implementation details and usage of add environment variables documentation.
+This document covers the implementation details and usage of add setup and installation guide.

 ## Setup